nubank/emidje/README.md

-`Emidje` extends [Cider](cider) to provide support for [Midje](midje) tests in a similar fashion as [cider-test.el](https://github.com/clojure-emacs/cider/blob/master/cider-test.el) does for Clojure tests.
+`Emidje` extends [Cider](cider) to provide support for [Midje](midje) tests in a similar fashion as [cider-test.el](https://github.com/clojure-emacs/cider/blob/master/cider-test.el) does for `clojure.test` tests.
 In fact, most of `Emidje` functionalities were strongly inspired on `cider-test.el` features.

 When installed, `Emidje` exposes the `emidje-mode`, an Emacs minor-mode that complements `clojure-mode` and `cider-repl-mode` by providing a set of